 Skip to content

-“Happy?” he whispered, his forehead clenching.
-“Oh, no, quite the opposite.
+“Happy?” he repeated, his voice low and his forehead furrowing.
+“Oh, no. Quite the opposite.
 I was irate.”
-Yes, he really used the term irate.
-“They stole the spot in the World Cup from Ireland, and then they didn’t even bother to show up.
-They made a bloody mockery.
-Yes, I am livid.”
+(Yes, irate—an adjective that somehow felt more damning than a four-letter curse.)
+“They stole Ireland’s spot in the World Cup, and then they didn’t even bother to show up.
+They made a bloody mockery of the whole thing.
+I’m livid.”

 Posted in In the News.